kashmawy/self_driving_cars/vehicle_tracking/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various parameters for HOG, and orient of 9, pixels per cell of 4 and cells per block of 2 seems to give the best results.
+I tried various parameters for HOG.
+Orient of 9, pixels per cell of 4 and cells per block of 2 seems to give the best results.

-I tried using a much larger orient (e.g. 20), however that seemed to create so many bins for the different orientation and be more sensntive to differences in orientation even if they are close and not show matches.
+I tried using a much larger orient (e.g. 20), however that seemed to create so many bins for the different orientation and be more sensntive to differences in orientation even if they are close and would not show matches when matches exist.

 I tried using bigger pixels per cell (e.g. 9), however that seemed to put a large area in one cell and the larger this number became, the harder it became to have a match because it must match a bigger portion now in order to match.

 When pixels per cell is too small (e.g. 2) it causes a much smaller area to be in one cell and causes too many false positives because now matches doesn't really match enough cells to indicate that it is the same shape (vehicle or not)

-Cells per block had the same behaviour.
+Cells per block had the same behaviour as pixels per cell.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-The code for this is in features_extract.py in the following methods extract_features, bin_spatial, color_hist, get_hog_features.
+The code for this is in solution/features_extract.py in the following methods extract_features, bin_spatial, color_hist, get_hog_features.
-The code for training the SVM is in main.py.
+The code for training the SVM is in solution/main.py.

 I trained SVM using the following features:

-1. Spatial binning (bin_spatial in features_extract.py)
+1. Spatial binning (bin_spatial in solution/features_extract.py) with a size of (16, 16).
-2. Color Histogram (color_hist in features_extract.py)
+2. Color Histogram (color_hist in solution/features_extract.py) with 16 bins.
-3. HOG (get_hog_features in features_extract.py)
+3. HOG (get_hog_features in solution/features_extract.py) with orient 9, pixels per cell of 4 and cells per block of 2.

 These are then concatenated by extract_features.
-In main.py, all these are converted into a flat array, then afterwards fed into a Standard Scaler by removing the mean and scaling to unit variance.
+In solution/main.py, all these are converted into a flat array, then afterwards fed into a Standard Scaler by removing the mean and scaling to unit variance.
 Afterwards a support vector machine is trained using that data.
 We have 8792 vehicle images and 8968 non vehicle images.
 Off this data, 20% is reserved for testing and the rest 80% is used for training.